Annual Project Listing

 PROGRAM FOR ADDRESSING DISCRIMINATION (PAD)

-The Program for Addressing Discrimination provides an overview of Environmental Justice (EJ), Limited English Proficiency (LEP) and Achieving Racial Equity (ARE) concepts, definitions of Title VI and associated nondiscrimination acts, and how Title VI, EJ, LEP and ARE - are incorporated into the metropolitan transportation planning process.
+Adopted September 7, 2023 - The 2023 Program for Addressing Discrimination (PAD) updates the process the Corpus Christi MPO uses to address Federal requirements of Title VI, Environmental Justice (EJ), Limited English Proficiency (LEP), and Achieving Racial Equity (ARE) concepts, definitions of Title VI and associated nondiscrimination acts.

 CONGESTION MANAGEMENT PROCESS (CMP)